SaidZahrai/SFND_Lidar_Obstacle_Detection/README.md

 ```

 ### Docker container
 If you are not using Ubuntu 20.04, a simple way to move forward would be to use a docker container.
-With some seraches on internet and lots of experimentation, I succeeded to have the container set up for my machine with the `Dockerfile` that you find in the repository.
+With some searches on internet and lots of experimentation, I succeeded to have the container set up for my machine with the `Dockerfile` that you find in the repository.

 You should first build the container with
 ```sh